×

 The Short Inka Trail is designed for travelers who want to experience the magic of the Inca Trail, without committing the time needed for one of the longer multi-day hikes.
 This 2-day/1-night trek is great for families with children as it is only one day (about 6 hours) of hiking, and includes comfortable overnight hotel accommodations.

 Along the route you will witness all the beauty of our flora and fauna as well as visit some of our most cherished inca ruins, including Wiñaywayna inca site.
-And most importantly, the hike ends walking through the Sun Gate with the most spectacular first view of Machu Picchu from above.
+And most importantly, the hike ends by walking through the Sun Gate with the most spectacular first view of Machu Picchu from above.
 You will head back inside the ruins on your second day to explore the mystery and history of these ruins as you walk around with your Alpaca Expeditions guide.

 Want to sleep under the stars at a private campsite on this 2-day adventure?
 Check out our 2-Day Inca Trail Trek with Camping.